Scarlett-Huan-Li/LakeBalaton-Chla/README.md

 If you use this project or its components in your research, please consider citing the associated publication.

 *Li, H., Somogyi, B., Chen, X., Luo, Z., Blix, K., Wu, S., Duan, Z. and Tóth, V.R.
-(2025) Leveraging Landsat and Google Earth Engine for Long-term Chlorophyll-a Monitoring: a Case Study of Lake Balaton’s water quality .
-Ecological Informatics.*
+(2025) Leveraging Landsat and Google Earth Engine for long-term chlorophyll-a monitoring: A case study of Lake Balaton's water quality.
+Ecological Informatics 90, 103245.https://doi.org/10.1016/j.ecoinf.2025.103245*

 ---